Patras Bokhari: Life

 Bokhari left his position at Government College, Lahore, before moving to England from India in 1925 to complete a Tripos in English at Emmanuel College, Cambridge.
 Many years later, the Bokhari English Prize was established there in his honor.
-In 1927, he returned to Government College, Lahore, and as a professor remained there until 1939.
+In 1927, he returned to Government College, Lahore, and, as a professor remained there until 1939.

-Before the independence of Pakistan in 1947, he was the director general of All India Radio.
-Being a professor of English Literature, he also served as the principal of Government College, Lahore from 1947 to 1950.
+Before the independence of Pakistan in 1947, he was the Director general of All India Radio.
+Being a professor of English Literature, he also served as the Principal of Government College, Lahore, from 1947 to 1950.
 The Urdu poets Faiz Ahmed Faiz, Noon Meem Rashid and Kanhaiyalal Kapoor were among his students.

 He was a member of Prime Minister Liaquat Ali Khan's delegation during his visit to the United States in 1950.
 He drafted the prime minister's speeches and public pronouncements.
 These have been published in a volume entitled Heart of Asia.
-It was his close association with Liaquat Ali Khan, which culminated in his posting as Pakistan's permanent representative at the United Nations (1951-1954).
-From 1954 to 1958 he served as the Undersecretary of the UN, Head of Information.
+It was his close association with Liaquat Ali Khan, that culminated in his posting as Pakistan's permanent representative at the United Nations (1951-1954).
+From 1954 to 1958, he served as the Undersecretary of the UN, Head of Information.

 In New York, Bokhari lived in a small house on a small street along the East River.
 He used four languages at home: the local dialect, Persian, Urdu and Pashto.

 Background to Pen Name Patras

-Ahmed Shah Bokhari first started using a pen name Peter, in respect of his teacher Peter Watkins, when he wrote in English.
-In his Urdu writings he used the pen name Patras.
+Ahmed Shah Bokhari first started using a pen name Peter, in respect of his teacher, Peter Watkins, when he wrote in English.
+In his Urdu writings, he used the pen name Patras.

 According to Khaled Ahmed, The House of Patras which appeared in The Friday Times, Lahore, on 13 May 1999, Patras is a Persian adaptation of an Arabic rendering of 'Peter'.

-An extract from Z.A.
-Bokhari's autobiography about the orientation of ASB's pen name is:
+An extract from Bokhari's brother's autobiography about the origin of ASB's pen name is:

 "My brother's full name was Pir Syed Ahmed Shah Bokhari.
-Our headmaster (in Peshawar) Mr. Watkins addressed him by his first name ‘Pir’ but pronounced it as ‘Pierre’ as if it was a French word.
+Our headmaster (in Peshawar) Mr. Watkins addressed him by his first name ‘Pir’ but pronounced it as ‘Pierre’, as if it were a French word.
 Pierre in French stands for Peter, which is Patras in Greek....
 As a result of this similarity, my brother took up ‘Patras’ as his pen name".